This Virtual Classroom Bookkeeping Course provides a thorough and clear understanding of the basic principles of bookkeeping and accounting.

 - An understanding of the underlying building blocks of finance

-- Ability to apply for entry level financial jobs and pursue further training at higher level in Finance
+- Ability to apply for entry-level financial jobs and pursue further training at a higher level in Finance

-- Highly qualified finance professional will deliver interactive training to you
+- Highly qualified finance professionals will deliver interactive training to you

 - Classes on virtual classroom courses tend to be smaller and enable more personal attention

 Full CPD Certification after successful completion.